apolinar1607/Employee-Directory/README.md

   The aim of this app is to provide employee or manager access to non-sensitive data about other employees.
 To make it more user friendly, I added a 'Filter By Gender' category to narrow down selection and make navigation easier.
 In addition, 'Sort by Last Name' and 'Sort by Country of Birth' was also added.

   For the purpose of this app, information from  [Random User API](https://randomuser.me/) were used.
+The application was deployed using Firebase hosting.

   ## Table of Contents